Goodman leads Oregon State to 71-64 upset of No. 8 UCLA

 BIG PICTURE

-UCLA: The Bruins lost despite going 17 of 17 from the foul line.
-They will likely need to win the Pac-12 Conference tournament in order to have a shot at a second seed in the NCAA Tournament.
+UCLA: The Bruins will likely need to win the Pac-12 Conference tournament in order to have a shot at a second seed in the NCAA Tournament.

 UP NEXT